Of Blessed Memory

-Joseph Kanarek was born in Plonsk, Poland where he lived with his parents, Hershel and Goldie Kanarek, and his little sister, Rachel.
+Joseph Kanarek was born in Plonsk, Poland where he lived with his parents, Hershel and Goldie Kanarek, and his younger sister, Rachel.
 The family spent summer vacations in the country with his grandparents, and in the winter, they went ice skating, sledding, and skiing with friends and neighbors.

 Joseph completed his education, becoming a doctor.
 In 1959 he arrived in Kansas City where he finished his training and built his medical practice.